microlam-io/microlam-lambda-quickstart/README.md

 > Run the Junit Test in class in `[xxx].devops.UploadAndUpdateLambda`

-#### AWS Lambda Java 17
+#### AWS Lambda Java 17 or Java 19

-Currently AWS has no official support for Java 17 but a Custom Runtime is provided for both amd64 and arm64 as a [Lambda Layer](https://github.com/microlam-io/lambda-java17-layer).
+Currently AWS has no official support for Java 17/19 but a Custom Runtime is provided for both amd64 and arm64 as a [Lambda Layer for Java 17](https://github.com/microlam-io/lambda-java17-layer) or [Lambda Layer for Java 19](https://github.com/microlam-io/lambda-java19-layer).

 First modify the pom.xml property: